-- BEHIND THE HEADLINES: Growth through tourism and culture Read More
+- BEHIND THE HEADLINES: Is Clinton or Trump better for immigrants?
+Read More

-- FLYING FISH & COU COU: Awaiting word from the CJ Read More
+- FLYING FISH & COU COU: Chinese doctors to the rescue Read More

 The recent negative reports regarding the island’s milk supply are most depressing.
 The cutback in milk quotas for farmers and threats that a considerable quantity of milk will have to be dumped make me wonder if the management at Pine Hill Dairy (PHD) can do better.
 At this time of the year, tourist season, the dairy used to increase supplies to outlets due to (anticipated) increased consumption.
 How come the reverse has happened?
 We all know that last year PHD introduced the new ultra pasteurized milk.
 The new taste did not find favour with all consumers, and consumption dropped – considerably.
 Apparently, there was no consumer market research beforehand; hence the dairy was caught between a rock and a hard place – falling sales and increasing supply.
 To its credit, PHD did eventually offer marketing incentives: buy one get one free, then buy two get one free.
 Also fresh (non-ultrapasteurised) milk was returned to the market and seems to have found favour.
 But the problem continues.
 What is the dairy now considering?
 Surely, there are several other dairy products that could ease the situation – as with numerous dairies overseas.
 For instance: • What has happened to the cream Pine Hill used to offer (after obtaining favourable tax incentives from Customs on imported cream)?
 I have not seen it on the market for months – yet it has a big price advantage over imported products. • Why close the yogurt plant?
 This excellent price-competitive product is now sadly missed. • Whatever happened to the excellent ice cream PHD used to make? • Surely the dairy should consider getting into the cheese market, even cottage cheese as a beginner.
 As Minister [Denis] Kellman said recently, some local production here could help our foreign reserves. • What happens to all the butterfat extracted from the two per cent milk.
 Is it used? • Perhaps butter production could be tried. • Is powdered milk still being imported?
 With the current excess supply of local milk, this could be substituted, at least in part.
 I would be most grateful for some answers to these questions and whether management at PHD is looking for a way to solve the “excess” milk problem.